-Student Health Services offers optional birth control information sessions to patients receiving, or interested in receiving, a prescription for birth control.
-Sessions are approximately 45 minutes and include information on types of birth control available and proper use.
-Students are encouraged to attend these sessions but have the option to have a one-on-one appointment should that better suit their needs.
+Student Health Services offers birth control information to patients receiving, or interested in receiving, a prescription for birth control.
+Appointments with a Family doctor should be booked to review information on types of birth control available and proper use, and to make informed decisions about your birth control needs.

 Allergy Injections & Immunization

-If you receive injections for allergies or for vitamin deficiencies, you can receive these injections at Student Health.
+If you receive injections for allergies, hormone therapy or for vitamin deficiencies, you can receive these injections at Student Health.
 If you require an immunization injection, you may also book an appointment to receive your shot with SHS.
 The clinic offers a variety of immunizations including tetanus, polio, hepatitis B, HPV and the influenza vaccine (flu shot).

 Sexually Transmitted Disease Testing